-If you’re a property owner in the East Bay Area, you may need to know about PSL pressure tests.
-A PSL pressure test affects private sewer laterals in the Bay Area and are essential for current or potential property owners looking to buy, sell, build or remodel their properties.
+If you’re a property owner in the San Francisco Bay Area, make sure sure informed about private sewer later (PSL) pressure tests.
+A PSL pressure test affects private sewer laterals in the East Bay and much of the greater Bay Area.
+PSL pressure tests are essential for current and potential property owners who wish to buy, sell, build, or remodel their properties.

 What is a PSL Pressure Test?

-Property owners in the Bay Area must ensure the PSL is watertight, free of defects, storm water in flow and infiltration.
+Property owners in the Bay Area must ensure the PSL is watertight: free of defects that could allow storm water inflow and infiltration.

 Low-pressure Air Test

-Air tests are performed by applying pressurized air to the sewer lateral.
-Once internal air pressure is stabilized within the sewer lateral, the air pressure is dropped to 2.5 to 3.0 PSI, thus beginning the test.
+Air tests are conducted by forcing pressurized air into the sewer lateral.
+When the internal air pressure is stabilized inside the sewer lateral, the air pressure is dropped to between 2.5 and 3.0 PSI to begin the test.

 Hydrostatic Water Test

-To receive a passing grade, the lateral must not undergo any observable water loss at the top of the standpipe.
+To receive a passing grade, the lateral must not exhibit any observable water loss at the top of the standpipe.

-Why Would I Need a PSL Pressure Test?
+Why Do I Need a PSL Pressure Test?

-All residential, commercial and industrial property owners in the East Bay need to recognize the importance of a PSL pressure test.
+All residential, commercial, and industrial property owners in the East Bay should understand the importance of a PSL pressure test.

 EBMUD requires private sewer lines to be compliant under the EBMUD Private Sewer Lateral Program, which requires private sewer lines to pass a PSL pressure test.
 A PSL pressure test is required for property owners in order to obtain a Sewer Lateral Certificate.

-The following circumstances require a Sewer Lateral Certificate, and thus, a passing PSL pressure test:
+The following circumstances require a Sewer Lateral Certificate, including a passing PSL pressure test:

 - Buying or selling a property